decentralized-identity/faq/docs/spec.md

 ##### What exactly is a “connection”?
 Is it a transport?
 Is it ephemeral? 🟢

 **“Connection”** is very much an Aries-centric concept: it is an abstraction of a relationship between two identifiers/data subjects, first described in an [Aries RFC](https://github.com/hyperledger/aries-rfcs/blob/master/features/0160-connection-protocol/README.md).
-Its purpose is to establish persistent, end-to-end encrypted messaging based on DIDs.
+Its purpose is to establish persistent, end-to-end encrypted messaging based on [[ref:DIDs]].
 A more generic version of the concept is included in the [Universal Wallet draft specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/#connection) at W3C-CCG, for the sake of portability and equivalences.